GSmithApps/samples-java/core/src/main/java/io/temporal/samples/exporthistory/README.md

 ## Instructions

-1. Update the connection config (namespace, endpoint, file paths for the certs, etc)
-2. Modify the query to suit your needs
+1. In Constants.java, update the connection config (namespace, endpoint, file paths for the certs, etc), and modify the query to suit your needs.
-3. Run the following command to run the code `./gradlew -q execute -PmainClass=io.temporal.samples.exporthistory.ExportCloudToProto`
+2. Run the following command to run the code `./gradlew -q execute -PmainClass=io.temporal.samples.exporthistory.ExportCloudToProto`

 ## Caveats and Considerations